ngquocnhat9317/ngquocnhat9317/README.md

 # Introduce
 Hi everybody!
-My name is Nhat, I'm new here, even though I've been on GitHub for 3 years.
-But my knowledge is still not good, so in everyone's eyes I'm just an apprentice
-Looking forward to the help of everyone
+My name is Nhat, I'm web developer (Python).
+I create Github account to improve my skill, build and lauch my own project

 <!---
 ngquocnhat9317/ngquocnhat9317 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.